Degenerations of families of bands and strings for gentle algebras: Degenerations of strings and bands

 \begin{proof} By definition, $\sD \leqdegfam \sD'$ implies that $\sO_{\sD'} \subseteq \overline{\sO_\sD}$.
 Since $h$ is upper-semicontinuous, it follows that $h(\sD) \leq h(\sD')$.
 In particular, $\sD \leq_h \sD'$ \end{proof}

 \begin{remark} It is currently an open question if these partial orders coincide. \end{remark}

-\begin{warning} If we only consider strings, degeneration of their multi-sets will coincide with the degeneration of the associated modules.
+\begin{warning} Recall that the classical degeneration order on modules is defined by $M \leqdeg M'$ if $\sO_{M'} \subseteq \overline{\sO_M}$.
+If we only consider strings, degeneration of their multi-sets will coincide with the degeneration of the associated modules.
 This is not at all the case if we also consider bands.
 There is a difference between a degeneration of individual band modules in the classical sense, $M(B, \lambda, 1) \leqdeg M(B', \lambda', 1)$, and a degeneration of bands, $B \leqdeg B'$, in the sense of \Cref{def:degeneration_of_strings_and_bands}.
 For example, the following \Cref{lem:non_minimal_band_deg} does not hold for degenerations of modules in general.
 There are also degenerations between strings and bands that do not appear on the module level, see \Cref{ex:band_and_string_deg_vs_module_deg}. \end{warning}

 \begin{lemma} Let $B$ be a minimal band and $q>1$.
 Then $B^{\times q} \leqdegfam B^q$. \end{lemma}

 \begin{proof} Since $B^q$ is not minimal, the module $M(B^q, \lambda, 1)$ is not indecomposable.
 We can check that $M(B^q, \lambda, 1) \cong \bigoplus_{\xi \in \bbU_q} M(B, \xi \mu, 1)$ where $\mu$ is a $q$-th root of $\lambda$ and $\bbU_q$ the set of $q$-th roots of unity. \end{proof}